Death of doctor who sounded coronavirus alarm sparks anger at government

 The ramifications are being widely felt.

-China’s central bank vowed further support for the world’s second-biggest economy, with the outbreak expected to knock two percentage points, or more, off its first-quarter growth, from 6%, analysts said.
+China’s central bank vowed further support for its economy, with the outbreak expected to knock two percentage points, or more, off its first-quarter growth, from 6%, analysts said.

 Chinese stocks had their worst week since May, while elsewhere in Asia, financial markets slipped after several days of gains.